-- 3.1 Option A: The Committee could decide to recommend approval of the publication of the Schedule of Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums for public consultation.
-As the schedule comprises the Modifications which the Inspector has indicated are needed in order for him to find the Plan sound, and as the Sustainability Appraisal and Habitat Regulation Assessment Addendums assess these Main Modifications, this option maintains the progress of the Plan and represents the least risk to the Plan ultimately being found sound. - 3.2 Option B: The Committee could decide not to recommend publication of the Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums for public consultation.
-In this event, should the Cabinet also agree with this committee, the Inspector would not be able to recommend the Main Modifications to make the Plan sound.
+- 3.1 Option A: That the publication of the Schedule of Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums, be approved for public consultation.
+As the schedule comprises the Modifications which the Inspector has indicated are needed in order for him to find the Plan sound, and as the Sustainability Appraisal and Habitat Regulation Assessment Addendums assess these Main Modifications, this option maintains the progress of the Plan and represents the least risk to the Plan ultimately being found sound. - 3.2 Option B: That the publication of the Main Modifications, as well as the Sustainability Appraisal and Habitat Regulations Assessment Addendums, is not agreed for public consultation.
+In this event, the Inspector would not be able to recommend the Main Modifications to make the Plan sound.
 It can be expected that the Inspector would write to the Council advising it to formally withdraw the Plan from Examination.
 If the Council did not withdraw the Plan, the Inspector's only option would be to issue a final report finding the Plan unsound.
 In either case, the Council would potentially need to re-start the Plan preparation process, significantly delaying the point at which an adopted Plan could be in place.
 Without a substantially-advanced/adopted Local Plan which is compliant with the updated NPPF, the Council will have radically reduced control over development in the borough.
 There is risk of 'planning by appeal' for an extended period.